pedro-hbl/marmite-source/content/2025-01-25-lambda-throttling.md

 - **Retry with Exponential Backoff**: A robust technique for handling transient failures, distributing load over time and avoiding unnecessary retries.
 Yet, it can add significant latency in worst-case scenarios and increase implementation complexity.

-- **Use SQS for Decoupling**: The most stable and distributed-friendly approach, enabling smooth load handling and scalable processing.
+- **Use SQS for Decoupling**: The most scalable and efficient approach when <code>T_batch = T + k</code>, with <code>k</code> being sufficiently small.
 While it introduces latency and complexity, its benefits make it the go-to solution for large-scale systems.

 ### Next Steps: Implementing a POC